YiminGao0113/FP-Posit-MAC/README.md

    ```

 ## To do
-- Finish the Accumulation module for Posit
+- Finish the Accumulation module for Posit (done✅)
-- Implement and verify the entire MAC operation
+- Implement and verify the entire MAC operation (done✅)
-- Implement and verify the bit-serial weight stream FP-POSIT MAC unit
+- Implement and verify the bit-serial weight stream FP-POSIT MAC unit (done✅)
-- Implement and verify the MAC unit for Posit4
+- Implement and verify the MAC unit for Posit4 (done✅)
 - Integrate synthesis flow into the Repo
+- Implement and verify the MAC units as PEs in a systolic array
+- Implement on FPGA with two shift-register based memory, one for weight and one for activation